marian-nmt/marian-examples/training-basics-sentencepiece/README.md

 ## Is Normalization Actually Required?

-We also quickly tested if the normalization of Romanian characters is actually neccessary and if there are other methods of dealing with the noise.
+We also quickly tested if the normalization of Romanian characters is actually necessary and if there are other methods of dealing with the noise.
 SentencePiece supports a method called subword-regularization ([Kudo 2018](https://arxiv.org/abs/1804.10959)) that samples different subword splits at training time; ideally resulting in a more robust translation at inference time.
 You can enable sampling for the source language by replacing this line `--sentencepiece-options '--normalization_rule_tsv=data/norm_romanian.tsv'` with `--sentencepiece-alphas 0.2 0`; the sampling rate was recommended by [Kudo 2018](https://arxiv.org/abs/1804.10959).

 We compare against the University of Edinburgh's WMT16 submission (UEdin WMT16 - this is a Nematus ensemble with BPE and normalization), and against our own old example from `marian/examples/training-basics` (old-prepro - single Marian model with complex preprocessing pipeline, including tokenization, normalization, BPE).
 Raw training data should be identical for all models.

 Here's the table: